robenkleene/software-references/firefox/firefox-settings.md

 # Firefox Settings

+## Advanced

+At the `about:config` URL.

+- `browser.link.open_newwindow: 2`: Open links to in new window instead of tabs
+- `browser.altClickSave`: Allow download by `MMB` clicking
+- `accessibility.typeaheadfind`: Search as you type

+## Settings

 To get rid of the search icons that show up at the bottom of the address bar, untick all the search engines under `Search Shortcuts` in settings.

-- To open links in a new window instead of tab, under `about:config` set `browser.link.open_newwindow: 2`.
-- `browser.altClickSave`: Allow download by `MMB` clicking

 ## Google Earth View